Book cover

 }

-Problem: Suppose that, in certain customers, we need to use UDP for communication.
-Therefore, considering this requirement, the previous code does not adhere to the Open/Closed Principle, meaning it is not closed to modifications and open to extensions concerning the communication protocols used.
-To be more precise, we would like to parameterize the above code so that it can create TCPChannel or UDPChannel objects depending on the clients.
+Problem: For certain customers, we need to use UDP for communication.
+Therefore, considering this requirement, the previous code does not adhere to the Open/Closed Principle, as it is not closed to modifications nor open to extensions regarding the communication protocols used.
+More precisely, we need to parameterize the above code so that it can create TCPChannel or UDPChannel objects depending on the customer requirements.
 However, the new operator requires the literal name of a class.
 Thus, in languages like Java, C++, and C#, we cannot pass the class name as a parameter to new.

 Solution: Our solution is based on the Factory design pattern.
-This pattern has some variations, but in our problem, we will use a static method that: (1) creates and returns objects of a particular class; (2) and hides the type of these objects behind an interface.
-An example is shown below:
+While this pattern has several variations, in our case, we will use a static method that (1) creates and returns objects of a particular class; and (2) hides the type of these objects behind an interface.
+Here’s an example:

 class ChannelFactory {